Databases configuration

 password: k3str4

-Since Kestra is built upon Micronaut (opens new window) and HikariCP (opens new window), many configurations are available in order to configure the database pool:
+Since Kestra is built with Micronaut and HikariCP, many configuration options are available to configure the datasource and the connection pool:

 Properties | Type | Description |